NSAPH-Data-Platform/nsaph-platform-docs/docs/_sources/adding_data.md.txt

 ## What data are you adding?

-There are many ways to add data to teh database.
+There are many ways to add data to the database.
 We review the following
 options:

 - Creating a new data domain with its own pipelines and, optionally,